apache/incubator-answer-plugins/user-center-slack/README.md

 ## Config

 To use this plugin, you need to create [a Slack App](https://api.slack.com/quickstart) first, set the Scope and Redirect URL correctly, and copy the `Client ID`, `Client Secrect`, `Signing Secret` and `Webhook URL`.
 To activate the Slash Command function, you also need to set the `slash command` in your app.
-Here are some examples:
+Here are default settings you can try:

 > Scope: chat:write, commands, groups:write, im:write, incoming-webhook, mpim:write, users:read, users:read.email
 >